 We teach Chinese Medicine using what is called a ‘spiral curriculum’.
 This means that concepts and skills are initially introduced in a basic way and then returned to time after time to enable you to build up an understanding of complex issues.
 If you don’t immediately grasp something the first time around you will have ample repeated opportunities to review the material and ask questions until the most complex concepts become easy to grasp.

-Our curriculum is delivered in a blended manner that incorporates theoretical and practical sessions with course notes and educational technologies such as CD ROMS, the college Sharepoint system and websites.
+Our curriculum is delivered in a blended manner that incorporates theoretical and practical sessions with course notes and educational technologies such as videos, the college Sharepoint system and Teams.
 It includes formal lectures, practical demonstrations, practical sessions in small groups, formative assessments, and group tutorials.
-We have three computer rooms with a vast array of terminals meaning we are able to offer a large amount of our teaching material electronically which you are even able to access remotely from home.
+We have three computer rooms with a vast array of terminals meaning we are able to offer a large amount of our teaching material electronically either on-site or at home.
+There is Wi-Fi throughout the building.